 Please check the online system to confirm that you have successfully submitted your application.
 Due to the volume of applications and related materials received, the Office of Graduate Admissions will only contact you if your application was successfully submitted and is deemed incomplete because of missing required materials.
 Otherwise, you will hear from us when the admissions committee has made its decision.

 Deferral policy: NYU Steinhardt does not allow deferrals.
 Applicants who wish to be considered for a future semester must reapply by submitting a new application with all supporting materials, including letters of recommendation, by the application deadline.

 You will be notified about your decision by email.
 Typically, decisions will start going out in late November for Spring semester enrollment and in late March or early April for Summer or Fall enrollment.
 You may learn of your decision before or after this timeline.

 The Art + Education Programs offer merit and need-based scholarships.
 In order to be eligible for any financial aid you MUST complete the Free Application for Federal Student Aid (FAFSA).

-For more information please visit the NYU Financial Aid website as well as the Steinhardt Graduate Financial Aid site, and NYU Steinhardt Office of Admissions Paying for Your Education site.
+For more information please visit the NYU Financial Aid website as well as the Steinhardt Graduate Financial Aid site and the NYU Steinhardt Office of Admissions Paying for Your Education site.